majin-cs/PicWiz-Legacy/README.md

 #### Or from GitHub:

 1. Download the zip from the [release section](https://github.com/majin-cs/PicWiz-Legacy/releases)
+2. Choose your browser and follow the corresponding steps:
-- Either use the zip in **Firefox** by visting [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox) and loading it as temporary add-on
+   - For **Firefox** use the zip by visting `about:debugging#/runtime/this-firefox` and loading it as temporary add-on
-- Or unpack it and use it indefinitely in **Chrome** by visting [chrome://extensions/](chrome://extensions/), clicking on "Load unpacked" in the top left corner and selecting the unzipped extension folder
+   - For **Chrome** unpack the zip and use it indefinitely in by visting `chrome://extensions/`, then clicking on "Load unpacked" in the top left corner and finally selecting the unzipped extension folder

 ## Features